Michael Martin Murphey: Legacy

-Murphey played a major role in the resurrection of the cowboy song genre, recording and producing some of the most successful cowboy music of the past forty years.
+Murphey was so pivotal to the foundation of progressive country that one of the many names for the genre, "Cosmic Cowboy music", was taken from one of Murphey's songs.
+Murphey played a major role in the resurrection of the cowboy-song genre, recording and producing some of the most successful cowboy music of the past 40 years.
 His album Cowboy Songs inspired a whole series of albums.
-For his accomplishments in the Western and Cowboy Music field, Murphey received five awards from the National Cowboy and Western Heritage Museum, formerly known as the National Cowboy Hall of Fame in Oklahoma City.
+For his accomplishments in the Western and cowboy music field, Murphey received five awards from the National Cowboy and Western Heritage Museum, formerly known as the National Cowboy Hall of Fame in Oklahoma City.

 Political views

 Murphey has long been a champion of the western wilderness and wildlife, and has lent his support to various political causes associated with western culture and ideals.
 Early in his career, for example, he supported the Native American rights movement, which used his song, "Geronimo's Cadillac", as an anthem.
 In 1986, he founded an annual festival, WestFest, celebrating western art and culture in an effort to preserve the traditions of the West.
 He has been a long-time supporter of the conservation movement, attempting to find a middle ground between ranchers and activists on opposite sides of environmental issues.

-Murphey campaigned for George W. Bush in 2004.

 In the past decade, Murphey has focused his political energies on the issue of private property rights—especially in the western and southwestern United States.
 In 2006, he released "The Ballad of Kit Laney" in support of the New Mexico rancher's fight with the United States Forest Service over water rights.
 Laney was imprisoned for assault after standing up to federal agents who seized his ranch in 2004.
 Murphey helped form the Farmers' Freedom Agriculture Alliance and scheduled a benefit—The Farmers' Freedom Concert—to protest unfair land acquisitions across the western states.
 Murphey's opposition to the political forces threatening the American family farmer and rancher transcends political party affiliation.
 "I can tell you," Murphey observed, "that politics—doesn't matter whether it's Democrats or Republicans—have been involved with big agribusiness for a long, long time."